mekaufman/iam/remove-users.md

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and select **Users**.
 2. From the row of the user that you want to remove, select **Remove user** from the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu.

+If you get an error message that a classic infrastructure user can't be removed, make sure that any descendants in the user hierarchy for that user are [assigned a new parent](/docs/iam?topic=iam-update-parent), [disabled in the account](/docs/iam?topic=iam-status), or deleted, then try again.
+{: tip}